Government Whistleblower (Qui Tam) Claims Attorneys

 People reveal fraud on the government for many reasons.
 Some come forward because of their principles.
 Some are motivated by the financial incentives.
-According to TAF, the Justice Department recovered more than $4.7 billion in 2016 for civil fraud and false claims cases.
-Individuals who file whistleblower claims on behalf of the U.S. government may be able to be compensated anywhere from 15% to 30% of the total recovery in some cases.
+According to TAF, the Justice Department recovered more than $2.2 billion in 2020 for civil fraud and false claims cases.
+Individuals who file whistleblower claims on behalf of the U.S. government may be compensated anywhere from 15% to 30% of the total recovery in some successful cases.

-TAF reports that half of all successful cases settle for $2 million or less and the average whistleblower award in a $2 million case is $320,000 if there is only one whistleblower.[ Back to Top ]
+TAF reports that half of all successful cases settle for $2 million or less, and the average whistleblower award in a $2 million case is $320,000 if there is only one whistleblower.1[ Back to Top ]

 Who Are Whistleblowers?

-Anyone who has knowledge of fraud against the U.S. government or state governments and can provide supporting evidence could potentially serve as a whistleblower and file a qui tam lawsuit.
+Anyone who has knowledge of fraud against the U.S. government or a state government and can provide supporting evidence could potentially serve as a whistleblower and file a qui tam lawsuit.

-Gary has participated in several other whistleblower (qui tam) cases both in the federal courts and North Carolina state courts.
+Gary has participated in several other whistleblower (qui tam) cases both in the federal courts and North Carolina state courts.3

-Anyone has the right to report fraud by way of a whistleblower (qui tam) lawsuit as long as the information they provide is original information that was not previously known and is not known to the public.[ Back to Top ]
+Anyone has the right to report fraud through a whistleblower (qui tam) lawsuit as long as the information they provide is original information that was not previously known and is not known to the public.[ Back to Top ]

 What Are Examples of Fraud That People Have Reported?

 Why should you care if the government is being defrauded?
 That is for you to decide.
-We believe that the majority of the people that come forward do so because they feel it is the right thing to do.
+We believe that most people who come forward do so because they feel it is the right thing to do.

 People come forward for many reasons.
 Some because of their principles.
-Some for the financial incentives, which can be from 15% to as much as 30% of recovery (30% if the government declines to participate).[ Back to Top ]
+Some for the possible financial incentives.[ Back to Top ]

-Individuals who file successful whistleblower claims on behalf of the U.S. government may be able to be compensated up to 30% of the total recovery if the government does not become involved in the case.
+Individuals who file successful whistleblower claims on behalf of the U.S. government may be entitled to compensation of up to 30% of the total recovery where the government declines to become involved in the case.
+When the government chooses to take the case, whistleblowers may receive 15-25% of any recovery.
 Some whistleblower claims can settle for tens and hundreds of millions of dollars.
-The TAF website reports that half of all successful cases settle for $2 million or less and the average whistleblower award in a $2 million case is $320,000 if there is only one whistleblower.[ Back to Top ]
+TAF reports that half of all successful cases settle for $2 million or less, and the average whistleblower award in a $2 million case is $320,000 if there is only one whistleblower.1[ Back to Top ]

-What Job Protections Do I Have if I File a Claim?
+What Job Protections Do I Have if I File a Case?

 False Claims Act Protects Whistleblowers

-Won’t I Eventually Lose My Job if My Employer Is Found Guilty?
+Won’t I Eventually Lose My Job if My Employer Is Found Liable?

-What Is the Case Process if My Claim Is Accepted?
+What Is the Case Process if the Government Elects to Pursue My Case?

-The federal False Claims Act requires you to file a complaint in court and submit it to the government along with a Disclosure Statement, detailing the allegations.
-Your James Scott Farrin whistleblower attorney will do this for you.
+The federal False Claims Act requires you to file a complaint in court and submit it to the government along with a Disclosure Statement detailing the allegations.
+The whistleblower attorneys at the Law Offices of James Scott Farrin will do this for you.

-If the government decides to pursue your lead, they will conduct their own investigation.
-This could take many months over and above the 60 days during which the case is sealed.
-During this time your identity and any case information is kept confidential, and any complaints filed in court are kept under seal.
-Governmental officials may interview you and others during this time in their efforts to obtain additional proof of alleged fraud.
+If the government decides to pursue your lead, it will conduct its own investigation.
+During this time, your identity and any case information are kept confidential, and any complaints filed in court are kept under seal.
+Governmental attorneys may interview you and others during this time in their efforts to obtain additional proof of alleged fraud.

-If the government ultimately decides to take the case, you will most likely be required to participate, including appearing at trial.
-At this time your identity will be disclosed.
-When the government intervenes, the majority of cases are successful and you would receive a portion of the government’s recovery.
+If the government ultimately decides to take over the case, you will most likely be required to participate, including appearing at trial.
+At this time, your identity will be disclosed.
+When the government intervenes, most cases are successful, and you may receive between 15 and 25 percent of the government’s likely recovery.

 How long does the process take?

-The government does not move quickly and there may be lengthy and exhaustive processes, procedures, and protocols during a whistleblower undercover investigation.
-During this time, you may hear very little from the government or know little about their progress.
+The government does not move quickly, and there may be lengthy and exhaustive processes, procedures, and protocols during an undercover whistleblower investigation.
+During this time, you may hear very little from the government or know little about its progress.

-Why do I need to hire the Law Offices of James Scott Farrin to help?
+How Can the Law Offices of James Scott Farrin Help?

-It would be prudent to have capable hands-on experience on your side.
+You need to have hands-on experience on your side.
 Because there is so much at stake, we handle these cases on a contingency fee2 basis.
-As one of the largest law firms in North Carolina, we have the financial, human, and technological resources to front the inevitable expenses involved in investigation.
-You pay no attorney fees whatsoever if we do not win your case.[ Back to Top ]
+As one of the largest law firms in North Carolina, we have the financial, human, and technological resources to front the inevitable expenses involved in the investigation.
+You pay us nothing whatsoever if we do not win your case.2[ Back to Top ]

 Whistleblowers Provide Majority of Government Fraud Recovery

 Although many whistleblower lawsuits go largely unknown to the public, whistleblowers are more common than you might think.
-Fact is, these individuals provide more than half of all U.S. government fraud recoveries according to TAF.
+The fact is, these individuals provide more than half of all U.S. government fraud recoveries, according to TAF.

 3 Some cases listed were handled prior to attorney’s association with the Law Offices of James Scott Farrin.